openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/Extension.md

 Implement the InferenceEngine::IExtension::getOpSets method if the extension contains custom layers.
 Read [Custom nGraph Operation](AddingNGraphOps.md) for more information.

-To integrate execution kernels to the extension library, read [How to Implement Custom CPU Operations](CPU_Kernel.md).
+To understand how to integrate execution kernels to the extension library, read the [documentation about development of custom CPU kernels](CPU_Kernel.md).

-To register a custom ONNX\* operator to the extension library, read [Custom ONNX Operators](Custom_ONNX_Ops.md).
+To understand how to register custom ONNX operator to the extension library, read the [documentation about custom ONNX operators](Custom_ONNX_Ops.md).